shapkarin/shapkarin.me/public/api/articles/async-event-loop-web-workers.md

 ---
-title: "Asynchronous JavaScript.
-Event Loop, Threads, and Web Workers"
+title: "Event Loop, Threads, and Web Workers.
+Asynchronous JavaScript."
 description: "Dive deep into asynchronous JavaScript, understand the event loop, how JavaScript handles concurrency, and leverage Web Workers for true parallelism in your web applications."
 order: 14
 ---